aws-solutions-library-samples/aws-insurancelake-etl/docs/developer_guide.md

 * **S3 Object Lock**

     Enabling [S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html) on the Cleanse or Consume S3 buckets breaks ETL data writes to the buckets.
 This is caused by known limitations to Hadoop's S3A driver used by Spark.
-These open issues are being tracked as [HADOOP-19080](https://issues.apache.org/jira/browse/HADOOP-19080) and [HADOOP-15224](https://issues.apache.org/jira/browse/HADOOP-15224).
+These issues were resolved in Hadoop and are being tracked as [HADOOP-19080](https://issues.apache.org/jira/browse/HADOOP-19080) and [HADOOP-15224](https://issues.apache.org/jira/browse/HADOOP-15224).
+However, the new Hadoop version is not yet available in AWS Glue.
 Enabling S3 Object Lock on these S3 buckets will result in an error similar to the following:

     ```log
     An error occurred while calling o237.saveAsTable.
 Content-MD5 OR x-amz-checksum- HTTP header is required for Put Object requests with Object Lock parameters (Service: Amazon S3; Status Code: 400; Error Code: InvalidRequest; Request ID: <request_id>; S3 Extended Request ID: <extended_request_id>; Proxy: null)